FociSolutions/github-foundations/bootstrap/README.md

 This section outlines the steps to run the bootstrap layer.
 Remember to ensure you have met the prerequisites detailed in the previous section before proceeding.

-### Single Organziation Setup Vs Multi-Organization Setup
+### Single Organization Setup Vs Multi-Organization Setup

 The bootstrap layer can be run to setup github foundations in a single organization or in a separate organization under the same enterprise account.